AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

    ![Basic Settings](./assets/braintree-settings2.png){width="600" zoomable="yes"}

-   If you want the ability to store customer information securely, so customers don't have to reenter it each time they make a purchase, set **[!UICONTROL Enable Vault for Card Payments]** to `Yes`.
+   If you want the ability to store customer information securely, so customers don't have to re-enter it each time they make a purchase, set **[!UICONTROL Enable Vault for Card Payments]** to `Yes`.

 ## Step 3: Complete the advanced settings